Texiwill/aac-lib/vsm/README.md

        shows up if the directory is not in the repo and is not related to missing files or new files.

-       To enable download of VMware Horizon, VMware Horizon Clients, VMware Workstation, and VMware Fusion use the -m option.
+       To enable download of My VMware content which includes minimally VMware Horizon, VMware Horizon Clients, VMware Workstation, and VMware Fusion use the -m option.
 Else they will not appear.

+       Caveat: Access to these downloads does not imply you are licensed for the material.
+Please see My VMware for your licenses.

 $ ./vsm.sh
 <span style="color:purple">Using the following options:</span>